method5/method5/install_method5.md

 Run this optional code on the management server as a user with the DBA role.

 You probably want to use a meaningful profile for Method5.
-Whatever you select here will be used in remote databases.
+Whatever you select here will also be used in remote databases.

 	alter user method5 profile &PROFILE_NAME ;